ghuntley/conditions/Conditions/CuttingEdge.Conditions/readme.txt

 Notes:
 	Coding style:
 		Microsoft StyleCop is used as tool to ensure a consistent coding style throughout the library.
-		The project has a Settings.SourceAnalysis xml file containing the settings for StyleCop.
+		The project has a Settings.StyleCop xml file containing the settings for StyleCop.
 You can download StyleCop from http://code.msdn.microsoft.com/sourceanalysis.
 It will integrate in Visual Studio and you can validate your code by pressing Ctrl-Shift-Y. Also check out the great StyleCop For Resharper plugin at http://www.codeplex.com/StyleCopForReSharper.